-Lens is a structure in the eye which is responsible for focussing the light on the retina.
-Opacities occurring in the lens are called as cataract.
-Cataract formation is a natural part of the ageing process.
+Lens, is a structure in the eye, which is responsible for focusing the light on the retina.
+Opacity occurring in the lens is called cataract.
+Cataract formation is a natural part of the aging process.
 It may occur due to injury or may be present at birth, but the most common cause is related to age (Senile Cataract) and is the leading cause of reversible blindness in India.

-Modern day cataract surgery includes not just removal of cataract but also correction of refractive error with the option of spectacle freedom after surgery.
-The state-of-the-art facilities available at PBMA’s H.V Desai Eye Hospital include high end Biometry & Operative Planning modules, Phacoemulsification systems & Operating Microscopes which enable us to perform Phacoemulsification (Micro incision suture less surgery) and Small Incision Cataract surgery.
+Modern day cataract surgery, includes not just removal of cataract but also correction of refractive error with the option of freedom from spectacles after surgery.
+The state-of-the-art facilities available at PBMA’s H.V Desai Eye Hospital include High end Biometry & Operative Planning modules; Phacoemulsification systems & Operating Microscopes which enable us to perform Phacoemulsification (Micro incision suture less surgery) and Small Incision Cataract surgery.

 Facilities for cataract surgery